berachain/docs/apps/core/content/learn/pol/faqs.md

 There is a minimum floor of 250K BERA required to be a validator.
 There is a maximum cap of 2.5M BERA for any validator's stake.
 Only the top N validators (ordered by BERA staked) can be in the active validator set.
 Even if someone stakes above the minimum 250K BERA, they would still need to have enough stake to be within the top N validators to be part of the active validator set that can produce blocks.

-### Can validator deposits ever be withdrawn, ie. if someone wants to “spin down” their validator?
-Do depositors earn yield / tips on their initial deposit of BERA?

-Validator deposits cannot be withdrawn until we enable EIP-7002.
-By waiting for the next hard fork we save a ton of engineering time and code complexity.
-Deposits are just to activate the validator--“depositing” in itself earns no yield.

 ### Can validators with no BGT delegated to them build blocks?
 What kind of rewards will those validators earn when they build a block?

 The ability to build blocks is determined by BERA stake, not BGT delegation.
 As long as a validator has enough BERA staked and is in the active set, they can produce blocks regardless of how much BGT is delegated to them.